ppearson/prod/README.md

 about HTTP web services from VPS providers, although also to scratch an itch of making my own basic version of a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible.

-Prod's current functionality includes limited support for provisioning cloud VPS instances (with several providers supported to a limited degree), as well as support for controlling the servers (running commands to configure them) afterwards, based off text / YAML scripts describing properties of what is desired.
+Prod's current functionality includes limited support for Provisioning cloud VPS instances (with several providers supported to a limited degree), as well as support for Controlling the servers (running commands on them to configure them) afterwards, based off YAML scripts describing actions and properties of what is desired.

 It's still very much work-in-progress, although it is functional to a basic degree.